-I’ve taken a lot of I’ve-been-on-this-plane-forever flights through the years, and while the ever-shrinking legroom and lack of amenities are frustrating, here are some tips that will teach you how to survive long flights in economy.
+I’ve taken a lot of I’ve-been-on-this-plane-forever flights through the years, and while the ever-shrinking legroom and lack of amenities are frustrating, here are some tips from me and some of my fellow travelers, on how to survive long flights in economy.

-What to Wear on Long Flight and Still Look Stylish
+What to Wear on a Long Economy Flight and Still Look Stylish

 This is crucial.
 When choosing your flying ensemble to avoid belts, ties or big buttons, anything that can pinch, poke or constrict.
 Plush fabrics with stretch are ideal such as fleece, soft cotton or cashmere, any material that inspires you to hug yourself.

 My go-to ensemble is a pair of black yoga pants, ballet flats, a sports bra (no irritating hooks or under-wires thank you), a silky tank top and a yummy cashmere sweater to top it off.
 Warm or cold, I’m prepared.

 I also take my shoes off for the duration and put on warm footies.
 I recommend the ones with the little treads on the bottom so you don’t slip when walking around the cabin.